 There is more to securing "cloud computing" than a bunch of policies and directives.
 What is your disaster recovery and continuity plan for when the cloud service suffers a failure?
 Since the data lives in the "cloud", can you be assured that you know "where" it it?
 I guess the answers depend on your definition of "cloud".

-Kevin Jackson is currently Vice President & General Manager Cloud Services at NJVC, one of the largest information technology solutions providers supporting the U.S. Department of Defense (DoD).
-Prior to this position, he served in various senior management positions including VP, Dataline LLC, Director Federal for Sirius Computer Solutions and Worldwide Sales Executive for IBM.
+Kevin Jackson is an independent technology and business consultant specializing in mission critical solutions.
+He has served in various senior management positions including VP & GM Cloud Services NJVC, Worldwide Sales Executive for IBM and VP Program Management Office at JP Morgan Chase.
 His formal education includes MSEE (Computer Engineering), MA National Security & Strategic Studies and a BS Aerospace Engineering.
 Jackson graduated from the United States Naval Academy in 1979 and retired from the US Navy earning specialties in Space Systems Engineering, Airborne Logistics and Airborne Command and Control.
 He also served with the National Reconnaissance Office, Operational Support Office, providing tactical support to Navy and Marine Corps forces worldwide.
 Kevin is the founder and author of “Cloud Musings”, a widely followed blog that focuses on the use of cloud computing by the Federal government.
 He is also the editor and founder of “Government Cloud Computing” electronic magazine, published at Ulitzer.com.

 Virtualization Journal covers the booming market of virtualization for the enterprise, offering timely updates on industry news and providing how-to articles on improving efficiency and lowering costs by leveraging network and computing resources.